BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - The CS data structure: Functionally persistent DCG with structural sharing
 - Core manages two DCGs: online and offline
 - The DCG manages the state for each node which is visualized by the frontend
-- Handle undo/redo operations making use of the persistency of the DCG
+- DCG_Node_Handle undo/redo operations making use of the persistency of the DCG
 - DCG configuration field: the FE version (e.g. fe-v0.1), the DCG version (e.g. dcg-v0.1) and the SP version (e.g. sp-v0.1)
 - The SP keeps the SAMMs and their versions
 - The SP version: sp-v0.1